 Network is committed to serving our patients and communities by providing exceptional patient-centric care.
 While we recognize the importance of family members and friends as part of the healing process for our patients, these needs must be balanced against the need to prevent the transmission of coronavirus disease (COVID-19) within our communities and facilities.

-- Scheduled Outpatient or Same-Day Surgeries: Surgical patients in the outpatient/same-day settings may have one visitor in the waiting room or designated area throughout the procedure.
+- Scheduled Outpatient or Same-Day Surgeries: Surgical patients in the outpatient/same-day settings may have one designated visitor in the waiting room or designated area throughout the procedure.
 If a surgical patient is admitted or moved to an inpatient unit after the procedure, the inpatient setting's visitor policy would apply once moved.
 Visitors are encouraged to consider alternate outside locations to wait, if available,

 - Outpatient Appointments: Patients with an appointment in a St. Luke's Hospital or St. Luke's Des Peres Hospital outpatient setting or procedural area may have one designated visitor.
-In a physician office appointment, one designated support person can accompany the patient to participate in exam room questions and care.
+In a physician office appointment, one support person can accompany the patient to participate in exam room questions and care.

 - Inpatient Areas:

-- Nursery and Special Care Nursery (SNC): Patients may have two designated visitors who must remain in the patient room for the duration of the visit.
+- Nursery and Special Care Nursery (SNC): Patients may have two designated visitors per stay who must remain in the patient room for the duration of the visit.
 Visiting hours for the Nursery and Special Care Nursery are available 24 hours a day.

-- Pediatrics: Pediatric patients may have two designated visitors on the inpatient units.
+- Pediatrics: Pediatric patients may have two designated visitors per stay on the inpatient units.
 For the purposes of this policy, pediatric patients are defined as patients under 18 years of age.
 Visiting hours for Pediatrics are available 24 hours a day.

 - Children under 16 will not be permitted as visitors except under extraordinary circumstances, with permission from the Assistant Director of Nursing.

 - All visitors will be screened before entering our facilities.

 At St. Luke's